 We call the first plausible explanation the multiple mediations hypothesis.
 As explained in the introduction, prior knowledge can affect learning through the positive mediation of some pathways and the negative mediation of others.
 Some of these processes might happen at the same time.
-For example, the same piece of prior knowledge that aids the encoding of some new pieces of knowledge can simultaneously interfere with the acquisition of other pieces of knowledge.
-The same piece of knowledge that guides attention towards relevant features in one learning situation might simultaneously cause negative transfer in another.
+For example, the same piece of prior knowledge that aids the encoding of some new knowledge can simultaneously interfere with the acquisition of other pieces of knowledge.
+The same piece of knowledge that guides attention towards relevant features in a learning situation might simultaneously cause negative transfer to another domain.
 The overall net effect of prior knowledge on learning is the sum of all these positive and negative processes.
 The mediating processes do not have a constant strength.
-For example, negative transfer happens in some learning situations and between some knowledge elements, but not in all learning situations and for all knowledge elements.
-Therefore, the relative strengths of the mediating processes might differ between studies.
+For example, negative transfer happens in some learning situations and between some knowledge elements, but not in all learning processes might differ between studies.
 As a result, the overall net effect of these positive and negative effects would also differ between studies.
-In many cases, the positive and negative influences would almost cancel each other out, leading to a high number of effect sizes $r{\rm NG}$ close to zero.
+In many cases, the positive and negative influences would almost cancel each other out, leading to a high number of effect sizes r{NG} close to zero.
 In a few cases, the positive effects might outweigh the negative effects or vice versa, leading to the broad distribution of effect sizes found in our meta-analysis.

-Multiple mediation hypotheses can be tested by specifying and comparing several mediating paths in a structural equation model (for examples see Poulsen et al., 2015; Spurk & Abele, 2011).
-For example, in such a model, one mediation path could go from prior knowledge through attention to learning outcomes.
-A second mediation path could go from prior knowledge through interference to learning outcomes.
+Multiple mediation hypotheses can be tested by specifying and comparing several mediating paths in a structural equation model (for examples see Poulsen et al., 2012; Spurk & Abele, 2011).
+In such a model, one mediation path could go from prior knowledge over attention to learning outcomes.
+A second mediation path could go from prior knowledge over interference to learning outcomes.
 This allows testing of whether prior knowledge positively influences learning mediated through attention and simultaneously does so negatively through interference.
 It can also be tested to what extent the two mediation effects cancel each other out and let the relation between prior knowledge and learning outcomes appear weaker than it actually is in terms of the underlying causal pathways.
-The model can be estimated for posttest knowledge as a learning outcome or, alternatively, for knowledge gains as a learning outcome.
+The model can be estimated for posttest knowledge as learning outcome or, alternatively, for knowledge gains as learning outcome.
 The model can be extended to a multigroup model which allows testing of moderator effects on the mediation paths (Muller et al., 2005).
-For example, the multiple mediation model can be estimated for a high-cognitive-demands condition and a low-cognitive-demands condition.
+For example, the multiple mediation model can be estimated for a high-cognitive-demands condition and a lowcognitive-demands condition.
 It can then be tested whether the path coefficients (here, the mediation effects of attention and interference) differ between the groups (here, high and low cognitive demands).